Skip to main content

 Frequently Asked Questions

-"Os EUA adquirirão parte da Groenlândia em 2026?" is a prediction market on Polymarket with 2 possible outcomes where traders buy and sell shares based on what they believe will happen.
-The current leading outcome is "Os EUA vão adquirir parte da Groenlândia em 2026?" at 14%.
-Prices reflect real-time crowd-sourced probabilities.
-For example, a share priced at 14¢ implies that the market collectively assigns a 14% chance to that outcome.
+"Will the US acquire part of Greenland in 2026?" is a prediction market on Polymarket where traders buy and sell "Yes" or "No" shares based on whether they believe this event will happen.
+The current crowd-sourced probability is 11% for "Yes."
+For example, if "Yes" is priced at 11¢, the market collectively assigns a 11% chance that this event will occur.
 These odds shift continuously as traders react to new developments and information.
 Shares in the correct outcome are redeemable for $1 each upon market resolution.

-As of today, "Os EUA adquirirão parte da Groenlândia em 2026?" has generated $10 million in total trading volume since the market launched on Jan 7, 2026.
+As of today, "Will the US acquire part of Greenland in 2026?" has generated $10.3 million in total trading volume since the market launched on Jan 6, 2026.
 This level of trading activity reflects strong engagement from the Polymarket community and helps ensure that the current odds are informed by a deep pool of market participants.
 You can track live price movements and trade on any outcome directly on this page.

-The resolution rules for "Os EUA adquirirão parte da Groenlândia em 2026?" define exactly what needs to happen for each outcome to be declared a winner — including the official data sources used to determine the result.
+The resolution rules for "Will the US acquire part of Greenland in 2026?" define exactly what needs to happen for each outcome to be declared a winner — including the official data sources used to determine the result.
 You can review the complete resolution criteria in the "Rules" section on this page above the comments.
 We recommend reading the rules carefully before trading, as they specify the precise conditions, edge cases, and sources that govern how this market is settled.